fenago/ml-bootcamp/Lab_2.md

-This chapter covers Creating a car-price prediction project with a linear regression model Doing an initial exploratory data analysis with Jupyter notebooks Setting up a validation framework
+This lab covers Creating a car-price prediction project with a linear regression model Doing an initial exploratory data analysis with Jupyter notebooks Setting up a validation framework
 Implementing the linear regression model from scratch